Saturday, May 30, 2009

 Dog Invitations are very important - they set the mood for a party!
 We all know that first impressions can make or break you - the same goes with an invitation.
 It's the first thing someone sees when invited to a party, so it's important to make the invitations as nice as possible.
 I made this invitation at home with striped card stock and a computer.
 Use a word program to insert puppy dog clip art onto a blank document.
 Type the wording and party details into the text box above the graphic and print.

-This game is a take-off on "pin the tail on the donkey" and was made with clip art and printed at Kinko's on a 3'x 2' vinyl.
+Put the Dog in the Dog House Game: This game is a take-off on "pin the tail on the donkey" and was made with clip art and printed at Kinko's on a 3'x 2' vinyl.
 I purchased little card stock puppies (scrapbook store) and laminated them with clear contact paper.
 The kids loved this game!

 Dog Trainer Says is another party game and is a variation of "Simon Says".
 Play this game like “Simon Says” and have the kids do dog tricks like: Sit, Stay, Rollover, Jump, Growl, Hide, Back-up, Play Dead, Bark, Turn around, etc.